 Vehicle Wrap Designs that Work for Realtors

 First, let’s do a little math: A realtor makes between $2000-$4000 commission for every $100,000 in home sales price.
 If a realtor sells a $250,000 house, they stand to make $5000-$10,000.
 If they sell a $500,000 house they stand to make $10,000-$20,000.
 As any realtor will tell you, this is not easy money.
 A significant amount of education and training and marketing expense goes into a sale.
 So, with that effort and investment AND reward in mind, why would a realtor limit their potential by simply putting $200 worth of graphics on the back window of their car?
+What does that low level of investment in their own marketing make you think about their overall commitment to their profession?

 The math: The average vehicle wrap costs between $1500-$3000.
 The average lifespan of a vehicle wrap is 3-5 years.
 A realtor would only need ONE sale in that time period to recoup their investment.